GuruMaps/AndroidManual/03-settings.md

 ### Screen Auto-Lock {#screenAutoLock}

 The screen of your device will be turned off automatically after a specified period of time to save on power.
-Turn this option off if you want your device not to lock the screen while using the Galileo app.
+Turn this option off if you want your device not to lock the screen while using the Guru Maps app.

 ## Default Settings {#defaultStyles}